-Michal Silverberg, 47

-Director Since: July 2022

-Independent: independent under NYSE rules and meets all qualifications under the Israeli Companies Law for Independent Director but was not formally classified as one
+Michal Silverberg, 47Director Since: July 2022 Independent: Independent under NYSE rules and meets all qualifications under the Israeli Companies Law for Independent Director but was not formally classified as one

 Ms. Silverberg has served as a Managing Director at the Novartis Venture Fund ("NVF") since 2017.
-Prior to joining NVF and from 2014, Ms. Silverberg served as a Senior Partner at Takeda Ventures and, prior to that and from 2007, Ms. Silverberg worked at Novo Nordisk in roles of increasing responsibility, including as Senior Director Business Development and New Product Commercialization, serving as a member of the BioPharm leadership team.
-Since 1998, Ms. Silverberg has held positions in various sectors of the life science industry, including in the Office of the Chief Scientist of Israel (the incubator program), venture capital (Ofer Brothers Hi Tech investing group) and global pharmaceutical and biotech companies, including various positions at MGVS Ltd., an Israeli biotech company, and at OSI Pharmaceuticals, Inc. in a business development role.
+Prior to joining NVF and from 2014, Ms. Silverberg served as a Senior Partner at Tokuda Ventures and, prior to that and from 2007 Ms. Silverberg worked at Novo Nordisk in roles of increasing responsibility, including as Senior Director Business Development and New Product Commercialization, serving as a member of the BioPharm leadership team.
+Since 1998, Ms. Silverberg has held positions in various sectors of the life science industry, including in the Office of the Chief Scientist of Israel (the incubator program), venture capital (Ofer Brothers Hi-Tech investing group) and global pharmaceutical and biotech companies, including various positions at MGVS Ltd., an Israeli biotech company, and at OSI Pharmaceuticals, Inc. in a business development role.
 Ms. Silverberg currently serves as a director in several private companies.
 Ms. Silverberg holds a B.A. degree in Economics and Business management from Haifa University, Israel, an M.B.A. degree from Tel Aviv University, Israel, and a MA degree in Biotechnology from Columbia University, New York.

-Dr. Miriam Haran, 74

-Director Since: July 2021

-Independent: external director under the Israeli Companies Law and independent under the NYSE rules
+Dr. Miriam Horan, 74Director Since: July 2021 Independent: external director under the Israeli Companies Law and independent under the NYSE rules

-Dr. Haran has been involved in environmental management and safety issues for over forty years in various key positions.
-Dr. Haran is currently serving as chair of Israel Resource Efficiency Center - a knowledge and consulting center for reducing the environmental impact of industry by streamlining raw materials, energy, water, etc. Dr. Haran serves as chair of the Weitz Center for Sustainable Development and a board member of M.A.I - a major Israeli recycling company of electrical and electronic waste as well as the Chair of the public environmental committee at Maala.
-Dr. Haran previously served as Director General, Deputy Director General and Chief Scientist of Israel's Ministry of Environmental Protection, as well as the Head of Ono Academic College's MBA Program in Environmental Management.
-Dr. Haran has served in numerous scientific, corporate, and public organizations.
-Dr. Haran served as Chair of the Israel Consumer Council, Environmental Consultant, Board Member of The Environmental Services Company Ltd. (ESC), Board Member of BGN Technologies Ltd., and Member of the General Assembly of the Jerusalem Institute for Israel Studies.
-Dr. Haran was Senior Researcher at A.Y.
-Laboratories, Researcher at Unikoor Biotechnology, Researcher and Senior Lecturer at the Hebrew University, and Researcher at Rutgers University in Newark, New Jersey.
-Dr. Haran served as an external director of ICL between 2010-2018.
-Dr. Haran holds a B.Sc. in Natural Sciences from the Hebrew University of Jerusalem and a PhD in Organic Chemistry from Brandeis University.
+Dr. Horan has been involved in environmental management and safety issues for over forty years in various key positions.
+Dr. Horan is currently serving as chair of Israel Resource Efficiency Center - a knowledge and consulting center for reducing the environmental impact of industry by streamlining raw materials, energy, water, etc. Dr. Horan serves as chair of the Weitz Center for Sustainable Development and a board member of M.A.I. - a major Israeli recycling company of electric and electronic waste as well as the Chair of the public environmental committee of Mopla.
+Dr. Horan previously served as Director General, Deputy Director General and Chief Scientist of Israel's Ministry of Environmental Protection, as well as the Head of Otno Academic College's MBA Program in Environmental Management.
+In addition to her professional positions, Dr. Horan served as Chairman of the Israel Consumer Council, Environmental Consultant, Board Member of The Jerusalem Services Company Ltd. (JSC), Board Member of BCN Technologies Ltd., and Member of the General Assembly of the Jerusalem Institute for Israel Studies.
+Dr. Horan was Senior Researcher at A.Y.
+Laboratories, Researcher at Unilever Biotechnology, Researcher and Senior Lecturer at the Hebrew University, and Researcher at Rutgers University in Newark, New Jersey.
+Dr. Horan served as an external director of ICL between 2010-2018.
+Dr. Horan holds a B.Sc. in Natural Sciences from the Hebrew University of Jerusalem and a PhD in Organic Chemistry from Brandeis University.

-Reem Aminoach, 62

-Director Since: March 2017

-Independent: independent under NYSE rules and meets all qualifications under the Israeli Companies Law for Independent Director but was not formally classified as one
+Reem Aminoch, 62Director Since: March 2017 Independent: Independent under NYSE rules and meets all qualifications under the Israeli Companies Law for Independent Director but was not formally classified as one